Introduction to Visceral Manipulation and Osteopathic Techniques

 These days she trains teachers and students to find a fluid pattern of movement that protects and nourishes the joints while stretching the muscles and connective tissue and quieting the mind.
 She is the owner of Sanctuary Wellness Studios, Director of Orthopedic Yoga and Transformational Yoga Therapy and founder of Equilibrium, a non-profit dedicated to bringing breath, movement and nutrition education to young people with anxiety and mood disorders.

-Daphne Moska
+Daphne Mosko

 Daphne’s background is in structural integration and manual osteopathic manipulation.
 This work treats from the micro of the blood vessel, nerves, organs, cranial systems, bones and connective tissue with a high level of specificity, to the macro of how the parts of the body are aligned together and how freely they are moving.
 She specializes working with trauma, both physical and emotional, supporting it to exit the nervous system.